The Arnold Studio

 The heads and hands of the figures are created separately and sculpted as portraits, with the artist fine-tuning expression, attitude, age, or youth.

 This entire process is illustrated below with the actual figures in progress at the Arnold Studio.
-When the clay figures are completed, they will be taken to the foundry and cast in bronze, the head and hands being cast separately from the bodies.
+When the clay figures were completed, they were taken to the foundry and cast in bronze, the head and hands being cast separately from the bodies.

 Pencil sketch